Haderslev Football Stadium

 The south stand is a standing-only area for away fans.
 The north stand is a standing-only area for the singing home fans and the official supporters club.
 The east and west stands are seating only.
 The official supporters have a club house beneath the east stand.
 The stadium has four sky boxes in the west stand, and one sponsor lounge in the east stand.
-Two LED screens is able to show instant highlights, times and results.
+Two LED screens are able to show instant highlights, times and results.